Nany-fork/gem_pokedex/README.md

 also your favortite pokemon typing his/her name or if you are connoisseur of the subject typing the number of the pokemon wich abilities and moves

      $get_pokemon(name or id)

+or a random pokemon, there are more than 500 pokemons , Which one do you think will come out?
+     $get_randmon_pokemon